 The AFF website provides a wealth of information on specific issues, such as housing, education and childcare, employment and training, health and Foreign & Commonwealth.

-What support will I get when my soldier leaves the Army?
+What support will our family get when my soldier leaves the Army?

 When should we start planning for transition?